 RESPIRATOR CLASSES – P95 vs N95 vs R95

-What is the difference between P95 and N95?
-The below explanation will clear all your doubts.
+What is the difference between P95 and N95 masks?
+The explanation is following lines will clear all your doubts.
 Every mask that you set out to purchase will have a model number.
 Companies have their own codes for that but masks fall into 3 classes.
 Each manufacturer has to clearly state the Letter Class to which the particular mask belongs.

 - N CLASS means the mask material is Not Oil Resistant